-(CNN) — Luxury hotels and resorts conjure images of sunny skies, designer furnishings, lavish restaurants and the well-to-do milling about in grand fashion.
+Luxury hotels and resorts conjure images of carefree travel, designer furnishings, lavish restaurants and the well-to-do milling about in grand fashion.
 But all that can change in rapid time, leaving decay and squalor in its place.

-Here are 10 of the most celebrated abandoned hotels:
+Here are 10 of the most celebrated abandoned hotels in destinations around the world:

 1. Sheraton Rarotonga, Cook Islands